 Weiner and Ferraro continued throughout the 1970s and ’80s with various unlicensed stations.
 Some projects were operated separately from one another, but others saw the duo collaborating as they did on Radio Newyork International, which operated from a ship, the M/V Sarah in international waters off the Long Island coast.
 Again raided by the FCC, Weiner and Ferraro began purchasing airtime occasionally on licensed shortwave stationWWCR.

-After the M/V Fury fiasco, Ferraro purchased a small licensed AM station, WHVW in H
+After the M/V Fury fiasco, Ferraro purchased a small licensed AM station, WHVW in Hyde Park, New York.

 In 1998, after a decade of lobbying and another threatened off shore broadcasting effort, Weiner was granted a license for shortwave station WBCQ and AM station WREM in Monticello, Maine.